- Is Vaping CBD Safe? – Get the Inside Scoop

 However, the entire industry is in turmoil.
 The vaping epidemic, which began last year, has a death toll standing at 60.
 And, almost 2,500 people have been hospitalized.
 Vaping is getting the blame, although it is important to note one point.
 There is seemingly no direct link between a CBD vape pen and the issue.
 Most affected users consumed e-juices or black-market cannabis oil.
 An ingredient, vitamin E acetate, is strongly linked with the epidemic.

 Does this mean you can continue using CBD vape oil without any worries?
 Probably not.
 It isn’t 100% safe to CBD vape because it is an unregulated industry.
 In September 2019, the Associated Press tested 30 vape products that supposedly contained CBD.
 Shockingly, a significant number of products contained minimal CBD.
 Even worse, 10 of them included dangerous synthetic cannabis!

 In this article, we look at the CBD vaping phenomenon and help you determine whether it is worth the risk.

 Can I Vape CBD Tincture?

-As you probably know, there is specific CBD oil vape juice.
-It should work with any CBD vape device.
+As you probably know, there is specific CBD oil vape juice on the market.
+And, it should work with any CBD vape device.
 There are also vaporizers on the market that enable you to vape raw hemp or CBD concentrates.
 You can even vape a CBD-rich marijuana strain such as Harlequin, Cannatonic, or Charlotte’s Web.